Shatabdi2621/kube-logging-with-fluentbit/README.md

-# FluentBit-ElasticSearch Kubernetes Deployment Example
+# FluentBit & ElasticSearch Kubernetes Deployment Example For Logging
 Example to create FluentBit setup on Kubernetes Cluster in order to connect FluentBit to ElasticSearch to generate logs for the whole Kubernetes Cluster

 ##  Get Started